Membership / friends

 We welcome people who share our vision to take part in the progressive and creative activities we are undertaking, and to help create further community development projects as resources allow.

-Vision Motueka runs only a few active projects of our own.
-Much of our work is done in partnership with other community groups.
-We lead or manage some of these cooperative projects (such as Motueka Kai Fest), while in others we actively support a broader team where our resources and skills add to the executive mix (eg, the indoor swimming pool fundraising, Boomerang Bags).
+Vision Motueka runs only a few active projects of our own, including the annual Volunteers Celebration, the Youth Employment and Skills Training scheme and the online Community Contacts database.
+Other work is done in partnership with other community groups.
+We support some of these cooperative projects (such as Motueka Kai Fest and the indoor swimming pool fundraising work).
 View details of our current projects.

 Friends of Vision